Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 As the uterine lining sheds, it pools in the bottom of the uterus, waiting for the cervix to contract and expel its contents.
 To aid in the breakdown of this thickened blood and tissue, the body releases anticoagulants to thin the material and allow it to pass more freely.
 However, when the blood flow outpaces the body’s ability to produce anticoagulants, menstrual clots are released.

 This blood clot formation is most common during heavy blood flow days.
-For many women with normal flows, heavy flow days usually occur in the beginning of a period and are short-lived.
-Your flow is considered normal if menstrual bleeding lasts 4 to 5 days and produces 2 to 3 tablespoons of blood or less.
+For many people with normal flows, heavy flow days usually occur in the beginning of a period and are short-lived.
+Your flow is considered normal if menstrual bleeding lasts

-For women with heavier flows, excessive bleeding and clot formation can be prolonged.
-One-third of women have flows so heavy they soak through a pad or tampon every hour for several hours.
+For people with heavier flows, excessive bleeding and clot formation can be prolonged.
+One-third of menstruating people have flows so heavy they soak through a pad or tampon every hour for several hours.

 Physical and hormonal factors can impact your menstrual cycle and create a heavy flow.
 Heavy flows increase your chances of developing menstrual clots.